pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m58/index.md

 ### Improved Python performance

-We've improved the performance of common Pulumi commands like `up` and `preview` for Python programs by removing some unneeded logging and version checks.
+We've improved the performance of common Pulumi commands like `up` and `preview` for Python programs by removing unnecessary logging and version checks.

 Learn more at [pulumi/pulumi#7291](https://github.com/pulumi/pulumi/issues/7291) and [pulumi/pulumi#7292](https://github.com/pulumi/pulumi/issues/7292)